miklosme/papers/src/app/home.md

+# Daily Digest (April 4, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a mind-bending exploration of [competitive hypothesis testing](https://papers.miklos.dev/2504.02743) between AI agents.
+Imagine two AIs trying to outsmart each other while solving a puzzle.
+The twist?
+They're better off being unpredictable in their communication, randomly mixing truth and lies.
+But here's the kicker - they perform best by mostly ignoring what the other says!
+It's a fascinating dance of deception and self-reliance.

+Speaking of AI teamwork, we've got the inside scoop on [how LLMs can be the ultimate project managers](https://papers.miklos.dev/2504.02051).
+These language powerhouses are proving adept at allocating tasks among multiple agents.
+The big revelation?
+A "planner" LLM outshines a centralized "orchestrator" when it comes to juggling concurrent tasks.
+It's like the difference between a micromanager and a visionary team leader.

+Now, let's tackle the elephant in the room - [offensive AI](https://papers.miklos.dev/2504.02701).
+This research dives into the ethical minefield of developing AI for security testing and (gulp) malware.
+It's a stark reminder that as our AI agents become more powerful, we need robust frameworks to assess risks and ensure responsible development.
+The paper highlights the alarming potential of AI to autonomously develop exploits - a wake-up call for cybersecurity experts everywhere.

+For those building the future of AI collaboration, we've got a [comprehensive survey on LLM-based multi-agent systems](https://papers.miklos.dev/2504.01963).
+It's a deep dive into the architecture, memory, and planning strategies that make these systems tick.
+From the Mixture of Agents approach to the ReAct planning model, this is your roadmap to creating AI dream teams.

+In a surprising twist, researchers have applied [reinforcement learning to the age-old problem of herding](https://papers.miklos.dev/2504.02479).
+This isn't just about corralling sheep - it's a blueprint for decentralized control in multi-agent systems.
+The implications for coordinating swarms of AI agents are enormous.

+Shifting gears to the human side of AI, we've got groundbreaking work on [empowering individuals to challenge AI decisions](https://papers.miklos.dev/2504.02461).
+This "ascertainable fairness" framework gives users the tools to understand, contest, and verify the fairness of AI judgments.
+It's a crucial step towards accountable AI in a world increasingly shaped by algorithms.

+Finally, hold onto your hats for this one - researchers have developed a [blockchain consensus mechanism using LLMs as deliberating agents](https://papers.miklos.dev/2504.02128).
+It's like a high-stakes debate club for AIs, working together to reach unanimous decisions.
+This could revolutionize how we make collective choices in decentralized systems.

+That's all for today, folks!
+Remember, the future of AI is collaborative, contestable, and endlessly fascinating.
+Keep pushing those boundaries!

 # Daily Digest (April 3, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a mind-bending lineup of cutting-edge research that's about to supercharge your synapses.